-Applications are invited for CLASS Fellowships at NOC and SAMS, with deadlines in April and September of each year.
+Applications are invited for CLASS Fellowships at NOC and SAMS.
+The next deadline is 14 April 2023.
 Please see the CLASS ECR Fellowships Application Form for more details about the scheme and how to prepare an application.

 CLASS Fellowships have been awarded to the following early career researchers:

 Sarah Cryer (University of Southampton), to investigate how rivers contribute to coastal ocean acidification through testing innovative new sensors and platforms for monitoring hourly changes and long-term trends in acidity.